1dot13/source/gamedir-languages/German_Version/GermanTranslatedMercs-ReadMe.txt

 - updates to Rusty

-2016-01-08:
-- added Boss
-- updates to Bud
-- updates to Rusty

 Status:
 -------
 - weekly content updates
-- 14 of 50 mercs remain to be added
+- 12 of 50 mercs remain to be added
 - polish/rework to already existing files